MicrosoftDocs/SupportArticles-docs/Outlook/Client/message-body/actionable-message-in-reading-pane-not-refreshed.md

 In this scenario, the [adaptive card](/outlook/actionable-messages/adaptive-card#additional-properties-on-the-adaptivecard-type) payload in the actionable message doesn't define the [autoInvokeAction](/outlook/actionable-messages/auto-invoke#using-autoinvokeaction) property, and the recipient performs either of the following procedures:

-- Closes the pop-out window, opens a different message in the reading pane, and then reopens the actionable message in the reading pane
+- Closes the pop-out window, opens a different message in the reading pane, and then reopens the actionable message in the reading pane.

-- Restarts Outlook, and then reopens the actionable message in the reading pane
+- Restarts Outlook, and then reopens the actionable message in the reading pane.

 > [!NOTE]
 > If the adaptive card doesn't define the `autoInvokeAction` property, Outlook refreshes the reading pane view by displaying the latest actionable message that the recipient previously opened in Outlook.